-It goes without saying that the Drupal community take drupal security issues very seriously and keep releasing Drupal security updates/patches.
+It goes without saying that the community takes security in Drupal very seriously and keep releasing Drupal security updates / patches.
 The Drupal security team is always proactive and ready with patches even before a vulnerability goes public.
 For example, the Drupal security team released the security vulnerability update - SA-CORE-2018-002 days before it was actually exploited (Drupalgeddon2).
-Patches and security upgrades were soon released, advising Drupal site admins to update their website.
+Patches and Drupal security updates were soon released, advising Drupal site admins to update their website.

 Quoting Dries from one of his blogs on the security vulnerability – “The Drupal Security Team follows a "coordinated disclosure policy": issues remain private until there is a published fix.
 A public announcement is made when the threat has been addressed and a secure version of Drupal core is also available.
 Even when a bug fix is made available, the Drupal Security Team is very thoughtful with its communication. “

 Some interesting insights on Drupal’s vulnerability statistics by CVE Details :

 1. Keep Calm and Stay Updated – Drupal Security Updates

 The Drupal security team are always on their toes looking out for vulnerabilities.
 As soon as they find one, patches / Drupal security updates are immediately released.
 Also, after Drupal 8 and the adoption of continuous innovation, minor releases are more frequent.
 This has led to easy and quick Drupal updates of a better, more secure version.

 Making sure your Drupal version and modules are up-to-date is really the least you can do to ensure safety of your website.
 Drupal contributors are staying on top of things and are always looking for any security threats that could spell disaster.
 Drupal security updates don't just come with new features but also security patches and bug fixes.
 Drupal security updates and announcements are posted to users’ emails and site admins have to keep their versions updated to ensure security in Drupal.